Medicine Overview of Glita Tablet

 It is used in addition to diet and exercise to improve blood sugar control in adults with type 2 diabetes.

 Weight gain, Blurred vision, Respiratory tract infection, Numbness, Bone fracture.

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Glita 30mg Tablet at a fixed time.
+Glita 30mg Tablet may be taken with or without food, but it is better to take it at a fixed time.

 In Depth Information on Glita Tablet

 Glita helps to control blood sugar level and avoids long-term complications.

 You should continue to exercise regularly, eat a healthy diet, and take your other diabetes medicines along with Glita.

 Full effect may be visible after several weeks of starting Glita.

 Weight gain, headache, and swelling due to fluid build-up may occur.